So finally I get to write about Doctor Who. Hurrah!

 Who knows who they'll replace him with.
 Probably a woman - there's been every indication of it.
 Give the person a chance, has always been my motto.
 But haven't finally gotten used to this one, and fallen in love with him, it's saddening to have to give it up so early and start the disorienting process of a new Doctor all over again.

 Loosing a Doctor is always a bittersweet experience - a forced goodbye, but a promising new hello as well.
 I suppose, like many things in life, I shouldn't mourn that he's leaving but rejoice that he was here, even for a short time.
 Fact is, I haven't been this broken up about a Doctor's departure since Logopolis.
-Maybe I should be grateful that I can still feel that way, that Doctor Who can still do that to me, and that they finally found something who could make that happen.
+Maybe I should be grateful that I can still feel that way, that Doctor Who can still do that to me, and that they finally found someone who could make that happen.

 Capaldi's leaving.
 Long live Capaldi.